 The “SOLE-stice Classic” is a series of meets designed to replace the Hershey Meets.
 These meets are grass roots meets for young athletes to get involved in running, jumping and throwing competitions.
 This program is being sponsored by Aboriginal Track & Field of Saskatchewan and Saskatchewan Athletics.

 The term “Sole-stice” comes from the idea that the “final meet” will be held near the longest day of the year.
 The meets are geared for younger athletes who may not get many opportunities to compete against others their age in their region or from across the province.

 Participants can run, jump and throw in an event that stresses FUN rather than competition.
 For some participants, the program offers an opportunity to refine their natural abilities.
 For others, it may be the spark that ignites their interest in an activity that is mentally, physically and socially rewarding.

 SOLE-stice is a grass roots meet for youth athletes based on the age groups listed below:

 Age group classifications are determined by the participant’s Year of Birth.

 To get involved; select the regional meet nearest to where you live (www.solesticeclassic.com).
 Then complete the computer online entry process.
 Note that some of the Regional meets will be accepting on-site registration.
 The best part is that no entry fees are charged to participate.
-The 1st & 2nd place participants from the Regional meet then advance to the Provincial meet held in Saskatoon on June 16th, 2018 at Griffiths Stadium.
+The 1st & 2nd place participants from the Regional meet then advance to the Provincial meet held in Saskatoon on June 22nd, 2019 at Gordie Howe Complex, Ave P.